Regional Climate Variation in Ireland

 West Cork & the Gulf Stream

-An exception is West Cork, where the coastal areas warmed by the Gulf Stream support a lush, almost tropical, vegetation.
-This is very evident when you visit the area and see palm trees and other exotic plants growing happily – they would find it much harder to survive in other parts of Ireland.
+The effects of this warm wet micro-climate are very evident when you visit the area and see palm trees, luxuriant sub-tropical vegetation and exotic flowers growing in abundance – plants that would find it impossible to survive in other parts of Ireland.

-This warm micro climate has made West Cork a region where there are many beautiful gardens, none more so that the garden on Ilnaculin or Garnish Island.
+This warm micro climate has made West Cork a region where there are many beautiful gardens, none more so that the gardens on Ilnaculin or Garnish Island or at Bantry House.